 Death is part and parcel of life.
 Someone else's negligence should not cause this.
 When death happens because of negligence, it is a wrongful death case.
 Wrongful death is a claim against someone liable for death.
-With the Florida Wrongful Death Act, one can file a lawsuit when an entity's fault and recklessness cause their loved one's death.
+One can file a wrongful death lawsuit when an entity's fault and recklessness cause their loved one's death.

 The types of wrongful death cases we handle include: